aws-samples/amazon-quicksight-sdk-proserve/Admin_Console/cfn/ReadMe.markdown

 # Steps to deploy the CloudFormation Template:
-1. Deploy admin_console_lambda.template
+1. Deploy admin_console_lambda.template, and verify:
+- Check if a lambda function data_prepare is created
+- Check if a S3 bucket: admin-console[AWS-account-ID] is created
+- Check if the lambda function can run flawlessly
+- Check if /quicksight/group_membership and /quicksight/object_access folders are created in the S3 bucket above

-2. Get the outputs:
+3. Get the outputs:
 Key             Value                                                                               Description
 cloudtraillog	s3://cloudtrail-awslogs-<<aws-account-id>>-do-not-delete/AWSLogs/<<aws-account-id>>/CloudTrail	The s3 location of cloudtrail log for you to utilize in next Athena tables creation stack	- cloudtraillogtablename	cloudtrail_logs	The table name of cloudtrail log for you to utilize in next Athena tables creation stack	-